skyronic/laravel-file-generator/README.md

 The example should be pretty self explanatory.
 But can illustrate that even a little blade templating can go a long way.

-### What's with the name?

-You can use a [Cookie Cutter](https://en.wikipedia.org/wiki/Cookie_cutter) to quickly and reliably create similar (delicious) cookies from a template.

-Also, Cookie is the name of a really cute Beagle I know.